Financial assistance is available to eligible students to help meet education-related expenses.

 Scholarships are “gift aid” and need not be repaid.
-Loans must be repaid to the lender over an extended period, typically after the student leaves school.
-Employment offered as a type of financial aid is paid at a pre-determined rate for work actually performed.
+Loans must be repaid to the lender, and are typically repaid over an extended period after the student leaves school.
+Work Study offered as a type of financial aid is paid at a pre-determined rate for work actually performed.

 Applicants should contact the law school's Coordinator of Financial Aid if their FAFSA is selected for verification.

 The Satisfactory Academic Progress (SAP) Policy (PDF) details the academic standards that must be met for students to be eligible for federal and institutional aid.
 The academic record of each student is reviewed at the close of each semester to ensure that academic requirements are met.
 Some law school scholarships may have more stringent standards for continued eligibility; if so, these standards are specified in the scholarship agreement.